zsquaredz/joint_multilingual_analysis/README.md

 </p>

 # A Joint Matrix Factorization Analysis of Multilingual Representations
-This repository contains code for the paper "[Understanding Domain Learning in Language Models Through Subpopulation Analysis](https://aclanthology.org/2023.findings-emnlp.851.pdf)".
+This repository contains code for the paper "[A Joint Matrix Factorization Analysis of Multilingual Representations](https://aclanthology.org/2023.findings-emnlp.851.pdf)".

 ## Creating Conda Environment